 The days of using a traditional screwdriver are almost gone.
 The few instances where I do use one are for tweaking screws in cabinet hinges that a drill (especially impact driver) would overdo it.
 Also if a screw has been painted over and I need to undo it generally I will use a screwdriver, or when installing particularly nice screws that may have a nickel or other plating that can easily be chipped off.
 Apart from that it is almost always quicker and easier to use a cordless drill or impact driver instead.

-When drilling ceramic tiles you can sometimes get away with using a masonry bit, but don't set the drill to hammer action you'll shatter the tile!
+As long as you use the right drill bit it's easy to drill ceramic tiles without breaking the tile.
+You can sometimes get away with using a masonry bit, but don't set the drill to hammer action you'll shatter the tile!

 You need special drill bits for glass or for large holes use diamond instead.
 I generally use diamond hole saws for anything over 9mm or for thick glass.